UQOgroup/UQO-group-publications/readme.md

 ## (2) Automated list from Google Scholar

-Scraped from Google Scholar pages via SerpAPI.
-This is updated weekly.
-Note there is less information here than in the full Bibtex files (due to API limitations), although all items link to a Google Scholar page for more details.
+Scraped from Google Scholar pages [via SerpAPI](https://serpapi.com/).
+This is updated weekly (via a Github action).
+Note there is less information here than in the full Bibtex files (due to API limitations), although all items link to the relevant Google Scholar page for more details & additional article links.

 - [Rendered output via Github pages](https://uqogroup.github.io/UQO-group-publications/UQO_group_GScholar.html).
 - [Rendered output on the group website](http://femtolab.ca/?p=1321).
 - Various formats in `/exports` (TODO)
 - Source code in `/automation`
+- Action in `/.github/actions`

 SerpAPI details: